enleak/enleak.github.io/BTL1/Review.md

 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/2c4e4b45-4ac7-4deb-a8a1-dc0895c55783)
 </div>

+I began the exam in the afternoon with some fresh iced coffee, 100 open tabs, "Backwards" by The Rare Occasions playing, and a dream!
+Structure your time however you see fit, you have 24 hours in order to complete the exam.
+Building a timeline was the most useful to me, noting down the time, date and description of all events aided in maintaining the investigation organized and structured.
+With prior experience using certain tools and the notes available I found myself answering a couple questions the first hour or 2.
+I would recommend disecting the questions and truly iunderstanding what youre being asked to look for.

 Last but not least, it took me a total of five and a half hours to complete the entire exam, but that time can range in terms of comfort level with the material.
-I began the exam in the afternoon wi